If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Culross Parish Church

-Culross Parish Church dates back to the early 1630s, and services are still held inside today.
+Culross Parish Church dates back to the early 1630s, and services are available today.
 The doors should be open for you to visit.
 Inside, you can read about the history of the Abbey on information boards.

 You can also see the memorial Tomb House of Sir George Bruce, Laird of Carnock, his wife, and eight children.